 As soon as you are arrested for a drug crime in Pennsylvania, you should call a drug crime defense attorney who can help represent you.
-The law can be complicated, and the consequences for a drug conviction can haunt you the rest of your life.
+The law can be complicated, and the consequences of a drug conviction can haunt you for the rest of your life.

 There are many factors that determine the severity of your drug-related charges and the penalties you might face.
 The greatest factors depend on the amount of drug you had in your possession and whether it was a small amount for personal use or a larger amount intended for delivery.

 Other factors considered for drug charges are if you sold or gave the drug to someone younger than 18, if you were in a school zone or if you were found to be in possession of a weapon.
 The type of drug and what your criminal history might be also could impact the punishment, if you’re convicted.

 The charges for drug crimes vary in Pennsylvania.
 Some of the most common are:

 Possession of A Small Amount of Marijuana: A misdemeanor, this charge could come with a penalty of up to 30 days in jail and a $500 fine.
 You could face this charge if you're found with up to 30g of marijuana or 8g of hashish or less.
 It could also mean you lose your driver’s license, are prohibited from owning a firearm, and might have to go through mandatory treatment programs.

 Possession of Drug Paraphernalia: Drug paraphernalia can include but is not limited to bongs, pipes, needles, razor blades, and rolling paper.
 Also a misdemeanor, a conviction of possession of drug paraphernalia could lead up to a year in jail and a $2,500 fine.
 It also comes with some of the same consequences mentioned above, which could have a lasting impact on the rest of your life.